afragen/git-updater-translations/README.md

 **Official Language Pack Repository for GitHub Updater plugin**

 Translators, please make PRs here.
 You only need to submit PRs for the .po files, .mo files will be generated automatically.
-Please add the .po files to the `originals` folder.
+Please add the .po files to the `languages` folder.
 Thanks.

-Uses [`Language_Pack_Maker`](https://github.com/afragen/language-pack-maker) installed via composer to create a directory of zip archives of translation .mo/.po files and a `language-pack.json` file containing data to pass to GitHub Updater.
+Uses [`Language_Pack_Maker`](https://github.com/afragen/language-pack-maker) installed via composer to create a directory of zip archives of translation .mo/.po/.json files and a `language-pack.json` file containing data to pass to GitHub Updater.

 The format of the generated JSON file is as follows.